HPAC/TTC/README.md

     mkdir /path/to/ttc

-Make sure that you export the TTC_ROOT environment variable (add to your bashrc)
+Make sure that you export the TTC_ROOT environment variable (add to your .bashrc)

     export TTC_ROOT=/path/to/ttc